Connect with others who understand.

 If you or a loved one has recently been diagnosed with primary biliary cholangitis (PBC) — formerly known as primary biliary cirrhosis — you likely have lots of questions.
 What factors played a role in your diagnosis?
 What causes PBC?
 What are your treatment options?

-This article provides an overview of six important things to know about PBC.
+This article provides an overview of six important facts to know about PBC.

 1. PBC Is a Chronic Liver Disease That Damages the Liver’s Bile Ducts